Flagyl: 7 things you should know

 - The dosage of Flagyl may need to be reduced in severe hepatic impairment (Child-Pugh C) and end-stage kidney disease.
 No dosage adjustment is needed for mild-to-moderate kidney or liver disease.

-- May not be suitable for some people including those with a history of certain blood disorders, Crohn's disease, or with seizure or nerve disorders.
-Flagyl will not treat a vaginal yeast infection.
+- May not be suitable for some people including those with a history of certain blood disorders, Cockayne syndrome, Crohn's disease, or with seizure or nerve disorders.
+Metronidazole will not treat a vaginal yeast infection.
 Not recommended during pregnancy or while breastfeeding.

 - May interact with a number of other medicines including disulfiram, warfarin and other anticoagulants, lithium, busulfan, and other drugs metabolized by hepatic enzymes such as CYP2C9.
 May also cause erroneous results on some laboratory tests, such as aspartate aminotransferase, alanine aminotransferase, lactate dehydrogenase, and triglycerides.